CX-Box/cxbox-doc/docs/widget/fields/field/multifield/multifield.md

 # Multifield

 `Multifield` is a logical block containing any number of other field types.
-All fields in a logical block is readonly.
+All fields in a logical block are readonly.
 The typical scenario involves using a common field type (e.g., input, date) for 'main' data and a hint field type for 'secondary' data

 ## Basics